 Using wild animals for close encounters with the public can also have the unintended consequence of inspiring members of the public to obtain exotic and wild animals as pets.
 One study found that people viewing an image of a chimpanzee standing next to a human were 30.3 percent more likely to agree that a chimpanzee was appealing as a pet than those viewing an image of a chimpanzee standing alone.
 Studies also confirm that seeing humans interact with endangered animals has a negative impact on public conservation attitudes because it leads people to falsely believe that these animals are not threatened or endangered in the wild.

 No one needs to pet a snake or a rhino.
 Wild animals are beautiful and precious, but they are also unpredictable and therefore unsafe when it comes to encounters with humans and especially children.
-The Detroit Zoo, a longtime pioneer in ensuring the welfare of its animals, has never had an ambassador program and this hasn’t stopped people from coming.
-With this latest announcement and research from Lincoln Park Zoo, we encourage more zoos across the nation to rethink their ambassador programs and end direct public contact with animals.
+We encourage more zoos across the nation to rethink allowing direct public contact with animals.
 The documented harm and risks to both humans and animals greatly outweighs the lure of interacting with a wild animal.